 Recognition of Foreign Judgments in United States Courts

-This post is on recognition of foreign judgments in United States Courts.
+This post is on the recognition of foreign judgments in United States Courts.
 More particularly, it is on the law U.S. courts look to when deciding whether to enforce a foreign court judgment, the foreign judgments they will enforce, and the procedures they use to determine whether to enforce.
-1. Winning a foreign lawsuit is one
+Winning a foreign lawsuit is one

 Will Your U.S. Judgment Be Enforced Abroad?